tradingstrategy-ai/trading-strategy/docs/source/fee-structures.rst

 Fee structures
 ==============

-TradingStrategy.ai offers flexible fee structures that strike an optimal balance between the investor demand and the algorithmic vendor earnings.
+Trading Strategy offers flexible fee structures that strike an optimal balance between the investor demand and the algorithmic vendor earnings.

 .. raw:: html